-As a York student, you’ll be taught by world‐leading academics who design our courses to inspire and support you to graduation and beyond.
+As a York student, you'll be taught by world‐leading academics who design our courses to inspire and support you to graduation and beyond.
 Our distinctive approach to teaching and learning has led to our Gold award in the Teaching Excellence Framework (TEF).
 We will challenge you to think independently and immerse you in knowledge and opportunities that will encourage you to grow and excel in all that you do.